z-a-f/Machine_Learning_Algorithms/README.md

-# Classifiers
+# Machine Learning Algorithms

-I will put all classifiers and other machine learning algorithms I work on here.
+I will put all machine learning algorithms I work on and develop here.
 If they are complete, I will say so in the list below.

 ## Released